mmakdis/stars/README.md

 ## C# #

+- [standard](https://github.com/dotnet/standard) - This repo is building the .NET Standard
+- [pythonnet](https://github.com/pythonnet/pythonnet) - Python for .NET is a package that gives Python programmers nearly seamless integration with the .NET Common Language Runtime (CLR) and provides a powerful application scripting tool for .NET developers.
 - [MailKit](https://github.com/jstedfast/MailKit) - A cross-platform .NET library for IMAP, POP3, and SMTP.
 - [Roslynator](https://github.com/JosefPihrt/Roslynator) - A collection of 500+ analyzers, refactorings and fixes for C#, powered by Roslyn.
 - [SOSCSRPG](https://github.com/ScottLilly/SOSCSRPG) - Scott's Open Source C# RPG